 The Academy’s International Feature Film Award Committee has nothing to do with selecting the foreign-language submissions from more than 90 countries around the world.
 It’s up to the individual country to figure out which film has the best chance to build a following among some 1,000 global Academy participants (mostly in Los Angeles) who watch a dozen films at festivals, screenings, theaters, or on the Academy online portal, and rate them to come up with a shortlist of 15 films for the overall Academy to watch.
 Those who see the entire shortlist can pick the final five nominees.

 While many in Hollywood decry this method of selecting the international Oscar contenders, the scale and logistics of the submitting and voting process have staved off any meaningful reform.
-More countries are participating every year.
-This year met last year’s record 93 films submitted.
+More countries are participating every year: this year 92 submissions were eligible.
 Some members would like to see 10 nominees, given the high volume of quality films on display.

 For the 94th Academy Awards, the submitted movies had to be released theatrically in their respective countries between the first of January and December 31, 2021, and submitted to the Academy by November 1, 2021.

-Netflix is backing a few foreign-language contenders.
-High-profile Silver Lion winner at Venice, “The Hand of God” (December 15) marks a departure from Italian auteur Paolo Sorrentino’s more florid works, such as Oscar-winner “The Great Beauty.”
+Making the final cut was Netflix’s Silver Lion winner at Venice, “The Hand of God,” which marks a departure from Italian auteur Paolo Sorrentino’s more florid works, such as Oscar-winner “The Great Beauty.”
 More Cuarón’s “Roma” than Fellini’s “Roma,” this is a personal story set in Sorrentino’s cinephile youth in his hometown Naples.
-Netflix is also supporting Mexican entry, Tatiana Huezo’s wartime coming-of-age fable “Prayers for the Stolen,” focused on three pre-adolescent girls, which debuted at Cannes.

-As expected, Japan selected prolific Ryûsuke Hamaguchi’s three-hour Cannes Best Screenplay-winner “Drive My Car” (Sideshow and Janus Films), starring the incomparable Hidetoshi Nishijima as a grief-stricken actor-director in rehearsals for a multi-national stage performance of “Uncle Vanya,” which made a big splash at the NYFF and won Best Film from both the New York and Los Angeles film critics groups.
+As expected, Japan selected prolific Ryûsuke Hamaguchi’s three-hour Cannes Best Screenplay-winner “Drive My Car” (Sideshow and Janus Films), starring the incomparable Hidetoshi Nishijima as a grief-stricken actor-director in rehearsals for a multi-national stage performance of “Uncle Vanya,” which made a big splash at the NYFF and won Best Film from the trifecta of New York, Los Angeles, and National film critics groups, as well as winning international prizes from the Golden Globes, Spirits, BAFTA, Cesars, and Critics Choice Awards.

-One of the few films to be selected by all the major film festivals, from Sundance 2021 through NYFF, is Jonas Poher Rasmussen’s timely Afghanistan immigration documentary “Flee” (Neon), which could benefit from multiple nominations like “Honeyland” and “Collective.”
-Could it also land in the animated feature race?
-That did not happen for Ari Folman’s “Waltz with Bashir.”
-But it’s a long-shot possibility.
-Many, many fans of the film will step up to boost its already robust profile, including Alfonso Cuarón.
+One of the few films to be selected by all the major film festivals, from Sundance 2021 through NYFF, is Jonas Poher Rasmussen’s timely Afghanistan immigration documentary “Flee” (Neon), which landed both documentary and international nominations, like documentaries “Honeyland” and “Collective.”
+“Flee” marks the first film to also land in the Animated Feature race, a feat that was missed by Ari Folman’s “Waltz with Bashir.”
+Many, many fans of the film stepped up to boost its already robust profile, including Alfonso Cuarón.

-Another Cannes winner, for Best Actress Renate Reinsve, is Joachim Trier’s relationship drama “The Worst Person in the World,” a strong candidate for Norway.
-Also playing Cannes was Iceland entry “Lamb” (A24), directed by Valdimar Jóhannsson and starring Noomi Rapace.
+Another Cannes winner, for Best Actress Renate Reinsve, is Joachim Trier’s relationship drama “The Worst Person in the World,” a strong candidate for Norway, which also landed an Original Screenplay nomination.

 “Drive My Car” (Ryûsuke Hamaguchi, Japan)